vygr/ChrysaLisp/STATUS.md

 `(#)` macro does NOT descend into quote or quasi-quote forms.

+New `lisp` docs app section handler ! `UI_WIDGETS.md` now shows live Lisp code and the widget created by it.

 ------

 Remove the double macroexpand calls that `defun` and `defmethod` have been